5701 South Woodlawn Avenue, 201E

 Senior Manager of Events and Gallery Operations

-As the Manager of Events and Gallery Operations, Jessica Musselwhite coordinates and facilitates faculty research project events and supports the Neubauer Collegium curator in administering exhibitions and events.
+As the Senior Manager of Events and Gallery Operations, Jessica Musselwhite coordinates and facilitates faculty research project events and supports the Neubauer Collegium curator in administering exhibitions and events.
 Jessica holds a BA in Art History and Humanities (University of Louisville) and an MA in Arts Administration (School of the Art Institute of Chicago).
 Her Master's thesis focused on sampling in music, copyright law, and how a confusing and outdated system is affecting artists negatively and inhibiting creativity.
 She joined the Neubauer Collegium in August 2018.
+Her preferred pronouns are she/her/hers.

 Associate Director of Research Initiatives

-As the Assistant Director of Research Initiatives, Dr. Carolyn Ownbey coordinates and manages the research project needs of 25-35 concurrent faculty research projects and works closely with the Director and Executive Director to run the Global Visiting Fellows program.
-Dr. Ownbey supports faculty project leaders and Neubauer Collegium leadership to help develop customized research and administrative strategies for each project, and advises faculty as they revise project budgets and detailed work plans at pre- and post-award stages.
-Dr. Ownbey received the PhD in English from McGill University in February 2018, where she focused on contemporary anticolonial, antiracist literature and politics, and (emergent) theories of democracy, citizenship, and state.
+As Associate Director of Research Initiatives, Dr. Carolyn Ownbey coordinates and manages the research project needs of 25-35 concurrent faculty research projects, works closely with the Director and Executive Director to run the Neubauer Collegium’s Visiting Fellows program, supports the Director and Executive Director in their relations with the Faculty Advisory Board, and works closely with the Director and Executive Director to identify, launch, and sustain special initiatives.
+Dr. Ownbey oversees the annual call for proposals, including advising faculty as they revise project budgets and detailed work plans at pre- and post-award stages.
+She supports faculty project leaders and Neubauer Collegium leadership to help develop customized research and administrative strategies for each project.
+Additionally, she oversees an emerging priority of the Collegium: the training of undergraduate and graduate students in collaborative humanistic research.
+Dr. Ownbey received the PhD from McGill University in February 2018, where she focused on contemporary anticolonial, antiracist literature and politics, and theories of democracy, citizenship, and state.
 Her dissertation, an interdisciplinary project focused on questions of law, human and civil rights, nation, and state in several modes of political resistance writing since 1945, is entitled "Necessary Treason."
+Her preferred pronouns are she/her/hers.